ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 ### Prefer `Initialize()` over `New()` for atoms
 Our game controller is pretty good at handling long operations and lag, but it can't control what happens when the map is loaded, which calls `New()` for all atoms on the map.
 If you're creating a new atom, use the `Initialize()` proc to do what you would normally do in `New()`.
 This cuts down on the number of proc calls needed when the world is loaded.

 While we normally encourage (and in some cases, even require) bringing out of date code up to date when you make unrelated changes near the out of date code, that is not the case for `New()` -> `Initialize()` conversions.
-These systems are generally more dependant on parent and children procs, so unrelated random conversions of existing things can cause bugs that take months to figure out.
+These systems are generally more dependent on parent and children procs, so unrelated random conversions of existing things can cause bugs that take months to figure out.

 ### No implicit `var/`
 When you declare a parameter in a proc, the `var/` is implicit.
 Do not include any implicit `var/` when declaring a variable.